CovertLab/wcEcoli/docs/background.md

 Adding a process involves adding data to be used by that process in `reconstruction/` as well as code to model the process in `models/`.
 The steps to add a new process called `new_process` are outlined below:
 1. Add any required raw data (see 'New raw data' section above)
 1. Create a new file called `new_process.py` in [reconstruction/ecoli/dataclasses/process/](https://github.com/CovertLab/wcEcoli/tree/master/reconstruction/ecoli/dataclasses/process).
-This should include a class definition for `NewProcess` that loads data from `raw_data` to store as class attributes in an `__init__(self, raw_data, sim_data)` function.
+This should include a class definition for `NewProcess` that loads data from `raw_data` to store as instance variables in an `__init__(self, raw_data, sim_data)` function.
 See other files in the directory for an example.
 1. Import the new reconstruction class and initialize an instance of it in [process.py](https://github.com/CovertLab/wcEcoli/blob/master/reconstruction/ecoli/dataclasses/process/process.py).
 This will make the data in the previous step accessible with `sim_data.process.new_process`.
     ```
     from .new_process import NewProcess